-As of December 31, 2017 LIPA had received \$1.11 billion under the 428 Grant Agreement, and \$90.3 million under the Community Development Block Grant (CDBG).
+As of December 31, 2019, LIPA had received \$1.1 billion under the 428 Grant Agreement, and \$90.3 million under the Community Development Block Grant (CDBG).
 These funds reimbursed LIPA for funds spent on restoration efforts related to Superstorm Sandy.
-The remaining dollars will be used to reimburse LIPA for any additional restoration charges properly supported by the former service provider and for storm hardening and mitigation efforts provided for under the grant.
+The remaining dollars will be used to reimburse LIPA for storm hardening and mitigation efforts provided for under the grant.
 The Authority maintains an account for the unused portion on the grants.
-As of December 31, 2017 there was \$276 million remaining.
+As of December 31, 2019, there was approximately \$1.7 million remaining.